repasscloud/lunavpn-www/app/content/english/pages/faq.md

 At LunaVPN, we prioritise your security and privacy and continuously invest in our service to ensure you receive top-notch quality.
 For more details on why LunaVPN doesn't offer lifetime subscriptions, please read our full blog post.

-### Why is LunaVPN Priced Higher Than Some Other VPN Services?"
+### Why is LunaVPN Priced Higher Than Some Other VPN Services?

 LunaVPN takes pride in offering a unique and premium VPN experience, and here's why our pricing may be slightly higher: